diyakansagra/is477/StatusReport.md

 3. Runtime Column Variation

-- IMDb had multiple runtime column names; TMDB had different ones.
+- IMDb had multiple runtime column names and TMDB had different ones.

 - We solved this with inference logic to detect whichever runtime field was present.